mightyBroccoli/logwatch-scripts/README.md

 # README
 ## teamspeak logwatch script
-Script that iterates through the latest teamspeak logfiles and captures the important parts.
-Main goal is to filter out only those loglines from the past day (UTC).
+Script which iterates through the latest teamspeak logfiles and captures the important parts.
+Main goal is to filter out only those loglines from the past day (UTC) which matter.
 The last step is formatting these Lines nicely, to make it easy to see what happened.

 ### Dependencies teamspeak logwatch
 * shell access